sergei-iliev/ravendb/README.md

 ```
 When there is a 'relationship' between documents, those documents can be loaded in a single request call using the `Include + Load` methods.
 The following code snippet shows how to obtain Patient's visit data and associated Doctor in a single session request.
+When the Doctors collection is requested it is fetched from the local session cache thus avoiding a second round trip to RavenDB.
 ```java
 public Collection<DoctorVisit> getDoctorVisitsList() {
 	List<DoctorVisit> results = session.query(Patient.class)